barrettotte/Game-2600/README.md

 # Game-2600

-Some fun messing around with Atari 2600 (VCS) to strengthen my 6502 assembly knowledge in a fun way.
+Some fun messing around with 6502 assembly on the Atari 2600 (VCS).

 ## Game
-The player collects the ball and dodges the enemy that randomly spawns and moves up or down.

-That's it.

-So, this isn't quite a game; its more of a screw around project I kicked around.
+This isn't quite a game; its more of a screw around project I kicked around.

+At this point its only a skeleton and has the following:
+* Scoreboard and timer BCD display
+* Player movement with joysticks
+* Graphics and color binary loading
+* Reset button
+* A bit of black and white TV support
+* Random numbers via Linear Feedback Shift Register (LFSR)

 I really wanted to do more with this.
-But, truthfully I just don't feel like working on this anymore.
+But, truthfully I just don't feel like working on it anymore.
 Its time for this to go on the shelf.